LekoArts/gatsby-themes/themes/gatsby-theme-jodie-core/README.md

     </a>
 </p>

 Core Theme for [`@lekoarts/gatsby-theme-jodie`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-jodie).
-This theme implements the TODO node interfaces and exports templates (+ queries) which you can shadow.
+This theme implements the `Project` and `Page` node interfaces and exports templates (+ queries) which you can shadow.

 Also be sure to checkout other [Free & Open Source Gatsby Themes](https://themes.lekoarts.de)